ciesin-geospatial/TOPSTSCHOOL-OSDMP/docs/source/index.rst

 informative but also transformative.
 We dive deep into Earth Science Applications, offering real-world use cases that show you how to access and analyze vast data sources.
-These lessons are rooted in the principles of :term:`FAIR` data management |---| ensuring that the scientific data you work with is **Findable**, **Accessible**, **Interoperable**, and **Reusable**.
+These lessons are rooted in the principles of :term:`FAIR` data management |html-dash| ensuring that the scientific data you work with is **Findable**, **Accessible**, **Interoperable**, and **Reusable**.
 By learning to navigate these open data science lifecycle workflows, you're not just gaining knowledge; you're acquiring the tools to